-I am based in Totnes - it's preferable if you can come to me, although sometimes I may be able to travel for you for an extra charge.
+I am based south west of Totnes - it's preferable if you can come to me, although I may be able to travel for you (sometimes this will involve an extra charge).
 To discuss this and book a treatment contact me here.

 For a small extra charge, I can also include a simple cacao ritual involving a serving of Mayan ceremonial cacao.
 I have a strong connection to this medicine and have been sharing for several years in dedicated group circles and 121 for women; increasingly, I am bringing this gentle heart medicine into my sacred bodywork sessions as well.
 Learn more about one-to-one cacao offerings here.

 Please note that if you cancel your appointment with less than 24hrs' notice the full fee is still payable as I have set aside that time for you and may have turned down other clients.